 make test command should test your program and

 make clean command should remove object files and

 the executable.
-Here are examples (your files may differ
+Here are examples (your files, other than

 in number and name):

 rm -f real.o string.o da.o cda.o queue.o stack.o scanner.o matilda.o process.o bst.o matilda

 gcc -Wall -Wextra -g -std=c99 -c matilda.c

 gcc -Wall -Wextra -g -std=c99 -c bst.c